Great Denham: History

 The Great Denham loop of the river remained undeveloped farmland until the Bedford Golf Course was built in the 1990s, together with a 'golf village', with all roads named after golf courses.
-It was part of Biddenham parish until April 2007, when the new Parish of Great Denham was created.
+The Bedford Golf Course, situated within the Great Denham Golf Village, officially opened in April 1999.
+Great Denham was part of Biddenham parish until April 2007, when the new Parish of Great Denham was created.
 It covers around 3 km2.

+Location

+Great Denham is on the banks of River Great Ouse, in a loop carved out by the river flow.
+It borders Biddenham to the north, Bedford on the west and Kempston to the south.
+The A6 road spans across the east.

 Community facilities

-There is a small parade of shops on Anglia Way which includes Sainsbury's Local supermarket, a fish and chip shop, a beauty salon, a charity shop, The Eatery cafe, Taylor Made estate agents, off licence with a post office.
+There is a small parade of shops on Anglia Way which includes a Sainsbury's Local supermarket, indian takeout, beauty salon, a charity shop, cafe, estate agents and off licence with a post office.
 There is a GP surgery with ProHealth Clinic located inside it on Kingswood Way, and a Community Hall on Saxon Way.
 The Ouse Valley Way footpath runs through the village.
 A new bridge across the Great Ouse opened in 2010 which connects the village with Kempston.
-The country park is a fantastic green space providing paths for walking, running, cycling and a number of football pitches available to book for both senior and junior 11-a-side and also a smaller 7-a-side pitch.
+The country park is a green space providing paths for walking, running and cycling.
+A number of football pitches are available to book, for both senior and junior 11-a-side, and also a smaller 7-a-side pitch.
 A sports pavilion provides changing facilities for those using the sports pitches.
 It is managed by Bedford Borough Council.

+In the south of Great Denham, there is a football and basketball court, with another cafe and a playground nearby, overlooking the park.

 Great Denham Primary School opened as part of the development in September 2012.

+Government

 Great Denham Parish Council was created in April 2007 and has nine members elected every four years.
-The village is represented on the borough council by Jim Weir.
+The village is represented on the borough council by Cllr Jim Weir.